Last Updated on

 Each calendar year marks the end of another year in travel.
-This year, a road trip in Grand Teton and Yellowstone National Park has been amongst our most inspiring journeys yet.
+This year, a road trip to Grand Teton and Yellowstone National Park has been amongst our most inspiring journeys yet.
 Living in the cities makes it tough to fathom the sheer scale and size of our natural resources.
-Yellowstone’s otherworldly landscapes, countless geysers, hot pools and diverse wildlife turned this trip into a delightful visual lesson for us.
+Yellowstone’s otherworldly landscapes, countless geysers, hot pools, and diverse wildlife turned this trip into a delightful visual lesson for us.

 While we experienced jaw-dropping moments almost across this 3,471 mi² park, the following driving routes were as spectacular as the scenic spots they were surrounded by.

 Starting with the best driving route from Salt Lake City to Yellowstone National Park, take a look at our five favorite driving routes in the area with some beautiful photos of Yellowstone National Park scenery.

 The best scenic drives in Yellowstone National Park

 1. Grand Teton – Yellowstone National Park South Entrance

 Grand Teton is another awe-inspiring national park in Wyoming, often overlooked.
 In fact, just to be able to explore this park, we stayed overnight in Jackson.
 The fact that it is an hour away from Yellowstone makes a visit to this park convenient.
 As we drove this route, postcard views of the Teton range followed us along.

 PS: Begin this road trip all the way down from Salt Lake City.
 Read about the best driving route from Salt Lake City to Yellowstone.

 Located on the route from Grand Prismatic Spring towards Canyon Village or Mammoth, this short one-way loop has an air of mystery.